romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Your organization wants to ensure that only specific teams have access to certain self-hosted runners.
+Q: Your organization wants to ensure that only specific teams have access to certain self-hosted runners.
 How can you manage access effectively?
 <details><summary>Show the answer</summary><p>

 - **Use GitHub's runner management interface to set access permissions for each runner group**